 The User in respect of its Plant and Apparatus must submit modelling data to the TSO as specified by the TSO in PC Appendix D.

-The modelling data submitted to the TSO is for System planning purposes is not intended to restrict any Ancillary Service agreements.
+The modelling data submitted to the TSO is for System planning and operational purposes.
+It is not intended to restrict the scope of any Ancillary Service agreements which the User may enter into with the TSO.

 APPENDIX B